 Pair your visit to the Santa Barbara Natural History Museum with a stop at Old Mission Santa Barbara, located just down the road (.04 miles away to be exact).
 Old Mission Santa Barbara is known as “Queen of the California Missions” and tenth of the 21 California Missions founded by the Spanish Franciscans.
 The self-guided tours are a paramount addition to your visit, and you will get the chance to take in the sights of the beautiful Mission church, the historic cemetery and mausoleum, a nine-room museum of historical artwork and artifacts and multiple lush gardens.
 There is a one-way flow of movement through the self-guided tour, and visitors will be provided with a map with arrows to guide you.
 After the tour, you can also admire the architectural design of the Mission’s exterior grounds and the beauty of the stunning A.C.
 Postel Memorial Rose Garden, home to 1,500 rose plants.

-With a little advanced planning, build your own lesson plan with Old Mission Santa Barbara’s website, offering a variety of online resources that include the Mission history, points of interest, games, and activities to keep the kids busy.
-Before heading home, don’t forget to stop by the Museum Gift Shop, currently open 7 days a week from 9:30 a.m. to 5:00 p.m., and stocked with plenty of souvenirs to commemorate the experience.
-Learn More
+With a little advanced planning, build your own lesson plan with Old Mission Santa Barbara’s website, offering a variety of online resources that include the Mission history, points of interest and kid-friendly games.
+Before heading home, don’t forget to stop by the gift shop, currently open seven days a week from 9:30 a.m. to 5 p.m., and stocked with plenty of souvenirs to commemorate your visit.

 The Santa Barbara Botanic Garden is just the place to escape for a beautiful and breathtaking exploratory open-air adventure.
 This 78-acre living museum designed entirely with California-native plants provides 5.5 miles of easy walking trails.
 Along the way, you’ll discover wild-crafted gardens, a coastal redwood forest, a cacti-filled desert, and spectacular views along the Porter Trail.
-This magical outdoor paradise houses 1,000 plants, trees, and flowers that exemplify the diverse botanical beauty of the region, and is a wonderful way to explore nature in its most beautiful form.
-Learn More
+This magical outdoor paradise houses 1,000 plants, trees and flowers that exemplify the diverse botanical beauty of the region, and is a wonderful way to explore nature in its most beautiful form.